Mexico deploys troops to outskirts of Mexico City

 "The military won't be able to stop the drug-dealing, they won't stop the piracy and they won't stop the impunity that exists in Nezahualcoyotl," he said.

-Hours after the patrols began, police found the decapitated bodies of two men in Valle de Chalco, another Mexico City suburb close to Nezahualcoyotl.
-Earlier this week, officers also found the dismembered bodies of two people there.

-(Reporting by Mexico City bureau; writing by Dave Graham; editing by Vicki Allen and Mohammad Zargham)
+(Reporting by Mexico City bureau; Writing by Dave Graham; Editing by Vicki Allen)